 , CLOCK

-& TO INDEX
+, and TO INDEX

-elements from prior circuits.
+combinators are familiar elements from prior circuits.

 INDEX

-is the persistent memory where the index is built and INSERTER
+is the persistent memory where the index is built, and INSERTER

-we shift items up the index slots one by one (hand size: 1).
+is how we shift items up the index slots one by one (hand size: 1).

 IF BUILD